-By defining features independent of releases, developers not only create the opprotunity to release more frequently, they also constrain themselves to more modular designed software.
-In the case of Subversion 1.5.0, the the merge tracking feature turned out to be much larger than anticipated, and the community ill-equiped to handle it.
+By defining features independent of releases, developers not only create the opportunity to release more frequently, they also constrain themselves to more modularly designed software.
+In the case of Subversion 1.5.0, the the merge tracking feature ended up being much larger than anticipated, and the community ill-equipped to handle it.
 As a result, instead of dividing and parallelizing the development effort on merge tracking, the developers forced themselves to deliver it as an atomic feature.
-This further prolonged development and release time by increasing testing complexity.
+This also increased testing complexity, further prolonging the release cycle.